RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 2. Not worrying about perfect reproducibility initially, but instead focusing on trying to improve with each successive project.
 For instance, each of the following requirements are increasingly more onerous and there is no need to be concerned about not being able to the last, until we can do the first:
     - Can you run your entire workflow again?
     - Can 'another person' run your entire workflow again?
-    - Can a future you run your entire workflow again?
+    - Can 'future' you run your entire workflow again?
-    - Can a future 'another person' run your entire workflow again?
+    - Can 'future' 'another person' run your entire workflow again?
 3. Including a detailed discussion about the limitations of the dataset and the approach in the final paper or report.

-There are various tools that we can use that will improve our workflows, including the use of R Markdown, R Projects, Git and GitHub.
+There are various tools that we can use that will improve our workflow, including the use of R Markdown, R Projects, Git and GitHub.

 ## R Markdown

 ### Getting started

 R Markdown is a mark-up language similar to HyperText Markup Language (HTML) or LaTeX, in comparison to a 'What You See Is What You Get' (WYSIWYG) language, such as Microsoft Word.
-This means that all of the aspects are consistent, for instance, all top-level heading will look the same.
+This means that all the aspects are consistent, for instance, all top-level heading will look the same.
 But, it means that we must use symbols to designate how we would like certain aspects to appear.
 And it is only when we build the mark-up that we get to see what it looks like.

 R Markdown is a variant of Markdown that is specifically designed to allow R code chunks to be included.
 One advantage is that we can get a 'live' document in which code executes and then forms part of the document.
 Another advantage of R Markdown is that very similar code can compile into a variety of documents, including html pages and PDFs.
 R Markdown also has default options set up for including a title, author, and date sections.
-One disadvantage is that it can take a while for a document to compile because all of the code needs to run.
+One disadvantage is that it can take a while for a document to compile because all the code needs to run. @rmarkdownforscientists is especially useful for instructions on how to achieve specific outcomes with R Markdown.

 We can create a new R Markdown document within R Studio ('File' -> 'New File' -> 'R Markdown Document').